Learn more about each organization we support (links open in new windows).

 The Eyak Preservation Council works to protect the inherent rights of culture, heritage, language, and ancestral lands needed to preserve the Eyak Tribes’ continued existence as an independently recognized Alaska tribal nation.

 The goals of Prince William Sound Science Center are to answer and address modern environmental issues through in-depth science in the Gulf of Alaska and Prince William Sound ecosystems.
-In particular, PWSSC education programs provoke inquiry into the natural world, to increase science and ecological literacy, and to foster responsibility for the sound use of our natural resources.
+In particular, PWSSC education programs provoke inquiry into the natural world, increase science and ecological literacy, and foster responsibility for the sound use of natural resources.
 The education programs use hands-on learning and outdoor education to inspire personal connections to the natural world and responsible decision making to sustain it.